kripken/intensityengine/README-standalone.txt

    edit the parameter 'auth' in the settings.cfg.
 This will look for cert.crt and cert.key files in master_django/ssl/.

+   You should also change the settings to the production settings.
+In the master server's settings.cfg, set it to

+        [Django]
+        settings = settings_production

+   Note that you must change both this, *AND* add 'prod' as a parameter when running the master.
+The former sets up the django parameters for production mode, and the latter runs Django using CherryPy for production purposes.

 Running without a master